June 24, 2026

 The Amazon marketplace is an ecommerce platform that allows business owners and third-party sellers to list and sell their products (both new and used products) directly to customers.

-To sell on the platform, you will need to set up your account providing information like your business name, type of business, and contact information.
+To sell on the platform, you will need to set up your account by providing information such as your business name, business type, and contact information.
 Once your application is approved, you can create product listings and start selling your products on Amazon.

-Amazon offers diverse features and tools including reporting tools, Amazon Advertising, Amazon A+ content, Amazon FBA, etc.
+Amazon offers a range of features and tools, including reporting tools, Amazon Advertising, Amazon A+ content, and Amazon FBA, that can help you scale your Amazon business fast.

 With the fulfillment by Amazon or Amazon FBA program, sellers can send their products to fulfillment centers and have them stored, packed, and shipped by Amazon to customers.

-Let's dive into some of the major pros and cons of selling on Amazon vs Shopify:
+Let's dive into some of the major pros and cons of selling on Shopify vs Amazon:

 Pros